tanaylab/schic2/README.md

 ## Sequence Processing ##
 Processing starts with a pair of fastq files for each cell.
 The multiplexed fastq files and the cells' indices that allow de-multiplexation are available in GEO under accession [GSE94489](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE94489).
+Briefly, Each multiplexed sequencing run comprises 4 FASTQ files:

+1. Forward Sequencing Reads
+2. Reverse Sequencing Reads
+3. Barcodes 1 (8bps)
+4. Barcodes 2 (8bps)

+The order of the reads in the FASTQ files correspond to one another.
+The relevant barcode information can be obtained from the first read in the two barcode files.
+Reads with unexpected barcodes are written to a single additional file.
+For more details see the perl script [split_barcodes](https://bitbucket.org/tanaylab/schic2/src/0c0201bde4e4f9104d7a87c89718fcd15a6c7b93/map3c/split_barcodes?at=default) (note that it is tailored made to run in Babaraham's cluster environment).

 Detailed instructions how to use use the complete pipeline are available in the _map3c_ directory [README](https://bitbucket.org/tanaylab/schic2/src/895034bfccc8ac7a240d3e4181216f2b8fa31903/map3c/README.md?at=default&fileviewer=file-view-default) file.